 was simple: I wished to understand its function, and that is still my wish.

-During the last twenty years of the past century I've worked on important issues
+During the last teo decades of the past century I've worked on important issues

 in immunology at the Max-Planck-Institute for Biology (Tübingen, Germany), the

 Basel Institute for Immunology (Switzerland; CH) and the Hoffman-La Roche AG

 (Basel, CH).
 We were the first to report the identification of genes underlying

 T-cell specificity and recognition (mouse T-cell receptor, in '86).
 Likewise,

 we led the research on molecular cloning of human cytokine receptors important